 The THREB is bound by Tri-Council Policy Statement, and the respective hospitals’ policies on the release of information.
 The THREB meeting agenda, minutes, and information contained in research proposals submitted for ethics review are all confidential.
 Official copies of reviewed proposals will be retained by the THREB Office for as long as legally required.

-A is a Research Ethics Board that has been appointed by an institution under whose auspices a research study is being conducted to serve as the primary or sole authority for the research ethics oversight of the study.
-(See: OCREB is currently an alternate for CMH and GRH.
+* A Research Ethics Board of Record is a Research Ethics Board that has been appointed by an institution under whose auspices a research study is being conducted to serve as the primary or sole authority for the research ethics oversight of the study.
+(See: Canadian General Standards Board: Research Ethics Oversight of Biomedical Clinical Trials.)
+OCREB is currently an alternate REB of Record for CMH and GRH for multi-centre cancer studies.